 WHAT ARE THE RISKS OF SUCH PROVISIONS?

 In addition, many states have anti-indemnification statutes, some of which may prohibit the inclusion of additional insured provisions in contracts.
-The law that applies will vary depending on where your firm or the client is located and where services are rendered.
-Consultation with the firm’s attorney is recommended.
+The law that applies varies depending on where your firm or the client is located and where the services are rendered.
+Consultation with the firm's attorney is recommended.